Diksha-Grover/landing-page/README.md

-Here we will make a landing page.
+Here we will make a landing page by using HTML purely.